Skip to main content Skip to navigation Skip to Banner Skip to Services Skip to footer

 Insurance for Businesses: The Basics

-Business insurance, also known as commercial insurance, protects your company from financial losses caused by unexpected events such as property damage, worker injury, data breaches, and more.
+Business insurance, also known as commercial insurance, can protect your company from financial losses caused by unexpected events such as property damage, worker injury, data breaches, and more.
 Commercial insurance policies are different from personal insurance policies because they protect a business, not an individual.
 Whether you are just starting out or have been in operation for some time, having the right insurance coverage can help you sustain your business for years to come.

 Does my business need insurance?